Closures & Hours Changes

 Top of the page

 Hepatitis B is a virus that infects the liver.
-Most adults who get it have it for a short time and then get better.
+Most people who get it have it for a short time and then get better.
 This is called acute hepatitis B.

 Sometimes the virus causes a long-term infection, called chronic hepatitis B. Over time, it can damage your liver.
 Babies and young children infected with the virus are more likely to get chronic hepatitis B.

-A mother who has the virus can pass it to her baby during delivery.
-Medical experts recommend that all pregnant women get tested for hepatitis B. If you have the virus, your baby can get shots to help prevent infection with the virus.
+A mother who has the virus can pass it to her baby during the birth.
+If you are pregnant and think you may have been exposed to hepatitis B, get tested.
+If you have the virus, your baby can be given shots to help prevent getting the virus.

-You cannot get hepatitis B from casual contact such as hugging, kissing, sneezing, coughing, or sharing food or drinks.
+You can't get hepatitis B from casual contact such as hugging, kissing, sneezing, coughing, or sharing food or drinks.

 A combination vaccine that protects against both hepatitis B and hepatitis A also is available.

 To avoid getting or spreading the virus to others: